 When sharpening pastel pencils, I can see the temptation to use pencil sharpeners.
 However in my experience this can lead to the leads cracking and being lost inside the sharpener!
 Therefore since the beginning I have recommended using a safety razor blade or craft knife.
 This way you have the control over the type of point you want and how sharp you need it.
 There is a technique to getting this right and it will take some practice.

-There are many brands of Pastel Paper available however there is only 1 that I would recommend using.
+There are many brands of Pastel Paper available however there is 1 that I would recommend using for beginners.
 It’s the Ingres paper by Fabriano in Italy, I use the Sand Coloured (although it could be argued that it’s more “Taupe”) and the 160gsm thickness.

 The reason why I love this paper so much is 3 fold.
 One, because of it’s neutral colour – there isn’t a subject that doesn’t look great on this paper.
 It’s perfect for skin tones, animals, landscapes and still life pictures.
 The colour doesn’t influence the overall tone of the picture which means your pictures can be bright and natural.
 Two, the “tooth” – the paper has 2 sides, a smoother side, and a rougher side with a raised “tooth”.
 The latter side is what I use as it creates a friction between the paper and the pastel so it grips to the paper.
 The texture also works great for brickwork and foliage.
 The last point is it’s thickness.
 I tend to apply quite a lot of pastel to my paintings and sometimes putting pressure on the pencil.
 Having a thicker paper takes this “punishment” and allows for more pastel to be applied.

-If you are having trouble getting hold of this paper then I do sell it in my online art shop in A4 and A3 sizes.
+If you are having trouble getting hold of this paper then I do sell it in my online art shop in A4, A3 and A5 sizes.

 The basic principle with using pastel pencils is to work from light to dark.
 Soft Pastels have a much higher pigmentation which means that you can place light colours back over the top of dark.
 This isn’t usually the case with pastel pencils (however sometimes I demonstrate how we can do this with certain subjects and colours).